-Here is a women who wants justice.
-Who wants her story to be heard.
-Who wants her opponent to be treated according to the alleged actions towards her.
-She is in conflict with her opponent.
+her opponent to be treated according to the alleged actions towards her.
+As well as needing justice, she is in conflict with her opponent, and is in need of that critical relationship to be addressed.

 Mediation offers those in conflict an opportunity to share stories with each other.
 Yet it is not about who is right and who is wrong, putting a judgment on the situation.
 It is about listening and understanding.
 Of hearing and seeing the same story from another's perspective.
 At its best, Mediation is about transformation.
 It is about the active listening between parties who have been in tension with each other - a listening that begins to understand the others' story.
 Of beginning to see that there may be more than one way to tell the story, that there may be more than one perspective.
 Listening to each other in order to understand, not to blame.
 It opens up opportunities for a new relationship to emerge out of the vulnerability, bitterness and pain that came before.
 At its best, it takes the relationship as it stands now, and sees it transformed into something that you could not expect or see before the conflict emerged.
-Like the butterfly emerging from its chrysalis.

-Active listening opens the door to seeking justice in a different way from the judgemental approach of right and wrong.
-This passage calls us to look for other ways of working for justice.
+Active listening opens the door to seeking justice that, as well as addressing right and wrong, also addresses relationships that cause abuses of right and wrong.
 It calls for us to provide effective spaces for conversation, for dialogue, for hearing each other and seeking to understand each other.
-If this passage is about a widow getting justice, then the author would not also be questioning if the Son of Man will find faith on earth.
-Why give justice to the chosen ones if they may then lose faith?
-This passage is asking us to consider the times it right to bring people together, not so justice can be served, but so that a new understanding can be gained.
+This passage is asking us to consider the times it right to bring people together, not only so that justice can be served, but so that a new understanding can be gained.
 And through this understanding comes a righting of relationships, a righting of power dynamics, a righting of the injustices that are apparent in our land.